NUENDO

 bypassing any other stages of amplification.
 This allows the cleanest,

-a recording console, it passes through multiple gain stages and amp
+a recording console passes it through multiple gain stages and amp

 sections, and the sound quality suffers.